PlasmaPy/hack.plasmapy.org/pages/index.md

 as Python, git & GitHub, contributing to an open source project, and writing clean scientific software.

-## What is a hack week?
+## What is a hack week and hacking?

+The term hacking has broad range of use in modern day slang.
+However, it is often implied that hacking is done by some prodigy or expert.
+This is not necessarily the case for the **Plasma Hack Week**.
+Hacking during our event is seen as a collaborative coding session among novices, experts, and like-minded learners to work on projects and learn from each other.
+Hacking is learning by experiences, one of the best ways to further our knowledge.

-A [hack week](https://doi.org/10.1073/pnas.1717196115) is a combination of a hackathon and a summer school.
-While hackathons have traditionally prioritized collaborative code development activities, a hack week includes a pedagogical component.
+A [hack week](https://doi.org/10.1073/pnas.1717196115) is a combination of a hackathon (a marathon of hacking) and a summer school.
+While hackathons have traditionally prioritized collaborative code development activities, a hack week includes a teaching component.
 Hack weeks typically have both structured learning activities such as tutorials as well as unstructured project time.
 A hack week is a chance to:

 - Learn how to contribute to an open source project;
 - Learn new software development skills with peers;